> MAYBE YOUR QUESTION COULD FIND AN ANSWER HERE

 What lab equipment do I need to make microchannels chips?

 To make microchannels in your lab, you need to use a plasma cleaner to activate the surfaces before bonding.
 We also recommend the use of an oven (up to 80°C) and a desiccator but it is not necessary.

 What is the cell confiner?

-The Cell Confiner reproduces the conditions cells are normally living in the body: they are confined.
+The Cell Confiner reproduces the conditions to which cells are normally subjected in the body: they are confined.
 It allows you to control the thickness of your cells and the volume of the cell culture.
 By a non-destructive method, you can precisely define the volume of the culture, and specific pressure applied upon cells.
 This constitutes a new and relevant system to culture cells triggering biomimetism.